logicmoo/logicmoo_workspace/packs_sys/logicmoo_agi/prolog/kaggle_arc/README.md

-* Need to inform people waiting on LOGICMOO-AGI employment/contracts that our funding will probably come from the success of Douglasí ARC code?
+* Need to inform people waiting on LOGICMOO-AGI employment/contracts that our funding will probably come from the success of Douglas‚Äô ARC code?
 * Focused on a set of tests that only show me that the individuation strategy was sane.
 (TThis is ready for 6/9/2022 demo)

 I don't think AGI can be created by upscaling AI.
 But I can see where people with a different definition of AGI think this .. but they have a different definition of AGI...